 If you are like many Americans, you love the scenic treats of nature that are all around us.
 The U.S. is full of relatively untainted nature preserves sitting just a few minutes away from all the conveniences of civilization.
 The warm weather invites travelers to take those road trips to national parks.
 Also, they can stay overnight in most of them for free if they have an RV.
 Experiencing nature up close and personal without having to pay huge resort fees leaves a lot of extra room in your vacation budget for driving around comfortably.
 You can ensure that your car is running in peak condition by considering the various aspects of the roadworthiness discussed below.

-If you are going to be driving long distances on the highways, it always helps to have a quality set of relatively new tires.
+If you are going to be taking a long distance road trip, it always helps to have a quality set of relatively new tires.
 Tires that are more than 5 years old or sold at bargain prices online make the ride risky and harsh.
 A quality set of new tires will be like safely riding on a cloud to any destination because they cushion so much of the road vibrations.
 Of course, it is critical to keep your tires properly inflated to ensure optimal treadwear, gas mileage, and handling.
 If your vehicle doesn't track straight when you let your hands off the wheel or you notice uneven wear, these are all signs that you need to bring it in for service before setting sail.